lake-wg/authz/draft-ietf-lake-authz.md

 This specification builds on and reuses many of the security constructions of EDHOC, e.g., shared secret calculation and key derivation.
 The security considerations of EDHOC {{RFC9528}} apply with modifications discussed here.

 EDHOC provides identity protection of the Initiator, here the device.
-The encrypted device identifier ID_U in the first message should consider potential information leaking from the length of ID_U, either by making all identifiers having the same length or the use of a padding scheme.
+The encryption of the device identifier ID_U in the first message should consider potential information leaking from the length of ID_U, either by making all identifiers having the same length or the use of a padding scheme.

 Although W learns about the identity of U after receiving VREQ, this information must not be disclosed to V, until U has revealed its identity to V with ID_CRED_I in message_3.
 W may be used for lookup of CRED_U from ID_CRED_I, or this credential lookup function may be separate from the authorization function of W, see {{fig-protocol}}.
 The trust model used here is that U decides to which V it reveals its identity.
 In an alternative trust model where U trusts W to decide to which V it reveals U's identity, CRED_U could be sent in Voucher Response.